BooMinSeong/SPOReasoning/README.md

 ##  Reasoning Soft Preference Optimization

 ###  Reasoning Soft Preference Optimization (R-SPO)
-As previously discussed, based on the need to effectively learn from parallel candidate generation and rank-based feedback, **Reasoning Soft Preference Optimization (R-SPO)**, proposed building upon the ideas of SPO[ref], aims to improve the policy model $\pi_{\theta}$'s ability to identify and prefer superior reasoning paths.
+As previously discussed, based on the need to effectively learn from parallel candidate generation and rank-based feedback, **Reasoning Soft Preference Optimization (R-SPO)**, proposed building upon the ideas of [SPO](https://arxiv.org/abs/2405.00747), aims to improve the policy model $\pi_{\theta}$'s ability to identify and prefer superior reasoning paths.
 Traditional methods like PPO or DPO, while useful for alignment, typically rely on pairwise win-loss comparisons and may not fully leverage the richer information present in multi-candidate lists generated simultaneously.
 Furthermore, for logical reasoning tasks, simply rejecting "losing" paths may not be optimal, as even incomplete paths can contain partially valuable reasoning.
-R-SPO addresses these issues by learning from a ranked list of responses (ranked by PRM scores as described in Section [prepare_reward_data], applying nuanced and weighted preferences across the entire ranking set.
+R-SPO addresses these issues by learning from a ranked list of responses (ranked by PRM scores as described in Section **prepare_reward_data**, applying nuanced and weighted preferences across the entire ranking set.

 The total R-SPO loss $\mathcal{L}_{\text{R-SPO}}$ consists of a **preference loss** $\mathcal{L}_{\text{pref}}$ and an optional **Kullback-Leibler (KL) divergence regularization term** $\mathcal{L}_{\text{KL}}$ against a reference model $\pi_{\text{ref}}$:
 $$